thiagokokada/blog/posts/2026-05-03/01-my-favorite-device-is-a-chromebook-without-chromeos.md

-OS (and this shows, I have a Pixel 9 Pro and its [Linux Terminal VM](https://www.zdnet.com/article/how-to-use-the-new-linux-terminal-on-android/) is getting much better) than to improve ChromeOS.
+OS (and this shows, I have a Pixel 9 Pro and its [Linux Terminal VM](https://www.zdnet.com/article/how-to-use-the-new-linux-terminal-on-android/) is getting better) than to improve ChromeOS.
 That makes sense, in some ways Android is a much more capable OS than ChromeOS, but on the other hand it is sad to see ChromeOS to wither in real time.

 Since I was kind frustrated with ChromeOS, I decided to take a look at something that [I knew supported my Lenovo Duet